kgofweb/Blog-Article/README.md

 Here I'm build a Simple blog article with Node JS.

-First we need to init a server called
+First we need to init a server

        app.js or